Supporters of a country estate are hoping a new £100,000 car park will help its fine oak trees live longer.

 "There's going to be more trees, shrubs and plants put in which will be especially attractive to butterflies."

-Bradford Council, who own the estate which was given to the people of Bingley as a gift in by the Ferrand family the 1920s, first carried out a full consultation with the Friends group as part of the management team.
+Bradford Council, who own the estate which was given to the people of Bingley as a gift in by the Ferrand family the 1920s, first carried out a full consultation with the Friends group as part of

 They also spoke to Bradford Urban Wildlife Group, who were worried how butterflies in the area could be affected by the work.